 • CBG pharmacological activity is currently unknown within the CB2 receptor

-CBC is most frequently found in tropical cannabis varieties.
-The effects of CBC appear to be mediated through non-cannabinoid receptor interactions.
+CBC is most often found in tropical cannabis strains.
+The effects of CBC are mediated through non-cannabinoid receptors

-THCV is a minor cannabinoid found in only some strains of cannabis.
-The only structural difference between THCV and THC is the presence of a propyl (3 carbon) group, rather than a pentyl (5 carbon) group, on the molecule.
-Though this variation may seem subtle, it causes THCV to produce very different effects than THC.
-THCV acts as an antagonist at the CB1 receptor and a partial agonist at the CB2 receptor.
+THCV is a minor cannabinoid and is found in only some strains of cannabis.
+The only structural difference between THCV and THC is a propyl (3 carbon) group, other than a pentyl (5 carbon) group, on the molecule. although this slight variation may seem subtle, it causes THCV to produce a very different effect , other than THC.
+THCV thatacts as an antagonist at the CB1 receptor and a partial agonist at the CB2 receptor.

-Like THCV, CBDV differs from CBD only by the substitution of a pentyl (5 carbon) for a propyl (3 carbon) sidechain.
+Like THCV, CBDV is different from CBD by the substitution of a pentyl (5 carbon) instead of a propyl (3 carbon) sidechain.